Facundo-Martin/nextjs-youtube-clone/README.md

 - tRPC as an API layer with tanstack query
 - Prefetch data on server side with tanstack and useSuspenseQuery
 - Mux webhooks for video management
+- AI tasks with background jobs using upstash (npx @upstash/qstash-cli dev) => New Upstash workflows

 ### Refactor todo list